sauvc/rulebook/rulebook.md

 <p class="image-caption"> Figure 6.
 Front-view of the qualification gate.</p>

 ### Starting Zone

 The starting zone is a **140×140cm area** marked on the surface of water.
 The teams  **must** start their AUVs from this area.
 The team may only place the AUV at the water surface, it must autonomously submerge **before** leaving the starting zone.
+Teams may also place their [communication equipment](#specification-of-auv) in the starting zone.

 ![arena](img/starting-zone-2017.jpg)
 <p class="image-caption"> Figure 7.
 Picture of the Starting Zone from 2017 Competition.</p>

 ## Tasks

 There are 4 tasks in the challenge:

 1. [Navigation](#1.-navigation)